Blank01442/Flow/docs/performance-comparison.md

 1. **C** remains the fastest for compute-intensive tasks due to direct compilation to machine code.

-2. **Flow** provides a significant performance improvement over Python (20x faster in this benchmark) while maintaining a higher-level syntax.
+2. **Flow** provides a significant performance improvement over Python (30x faster in this benchmark) while maintaining a higher-level syntax.
+Recent optimizations have made Flow 30% faster than previous versions.

 3. **Python** is the most convenient for rapid development but suffers from performance limitations in compute-intensive scenarios.